Big in the City ZF Advanced Urban Vehicle

 The front axle is also highly innovative

-Steering angles of up to 75 degrees enormously increase the agility and maneuverability of the prototype.
-This chassis concept reduces the steering effort substantially during parking and turning maneuvers, and thus increases the maneuverability of a subcompact car in particular: Thanks to the modified wheel deflection, the turning circle diameter of the Advanced Urban Vehicle is reduced to under 6.50 meters.
+Steering angles of up to 75 degrees enormously increase the agility and manoeuvrability of the prototype.
+This chassis concept reduces the steering effort substantially during parking and turning manoeuvers, and thus increases the manoeuvrability of a subcompact car in particular: Thanks to the modified wheel deflection, the turning circle diameter of the Advanced Urban Vehicle is reduced to under 6.50 meters.

 The steering movements at the front axle are supported by the torque vectoring system of the rear-axle drive, which distributes the drive force individually to the two rear wheels and enables the vehicle to move off with this kind of large wheel deflection.